-If differences across markets in the demand for and supply of funding lead to a relatively small or illiquid fixed coupon bond markets, then foreign currency bonds issued by residents of the smaller market will tend to have a greater proportion of fixed rate structures relative to local currency bonds issued by non-residents.
+If differences across markets in the demand for and supply of funding lead to a relatively small or illiquid fixed-coupon bond markets, then foreign currency bonds issued by residents of the smaller market will tend to have a greater proportion of fixed rate structures relative to local currency bonds issued by non-residents.
 The data do not support that hypothesis.
 Fixed rate bond issues account for a smaller share of foreign currency bond issues by residents than they do for local currency bond issues by non-residents (Table 7).
 In eight of the 13 comparisons, this is the case.
 In four comparisons, there is no significant difference in interest rate structures.
 Only in one case, Indonesia, do residents appear to tap foreign currency markets for fixed rate funding.

-Foreign bond or Eurobond
+Foreign bond or eurobond

-Foreign currency bonds can be issued as either "foreign" bonds or "Eurobonds".
-Foreign bonds are issued onshore, in the currency of the market where the bond is registered, whereas Eurobonds are issued offshore, in a currency different from that of the market where the bond is arranged.
-Reporting requirements are typically more extensive for foreign bonds than Eurobonds.
+Foreign currency bonds can be issued as either "foreign" bonds or "euro" bonds.
+Foreign bonds are issued onshore, in the currency of the market where the bond is registered, whereas eurobonds are issued offshore, in a currency different from that of the market where the bond is arranged.
+Reporting requirements are typically more extensive for foreign bonds than eurobonds.
 However, issuers do not appear to use foreign currency bonds as a device to commit to higher reporting standards.
-The Eurobond market is clearly the market of choice for foreign currency issues (Table 8).
-In only four cases - residents of China, Malaysia, Thailand and Chinese Taipei - are issuers more likely to issue foreign bonds than Eurobonds.
-All four countries have exchange controls that deter offshore use of the currency.
-Among the five substantial markets in terms of size (Australia, Hong Kong, Japan, New Zealand and Singapore) issuance is very skewed toward Eurobonds.
+The eurobond market is clearly the market of choice for foreign currency issues (Table 8).
+In only four cases - residents of China, Chinese Taipei, Malaysia and Thailand - are issuers more likely to issue foreign bonds than eurobonds.
+In all four economies, there are exchange controls that deter offshore use of the currency.
+Among the five substantial markets in terms of size (Australia, Hong Kong, Japan, New Zealand and Singapore), issuance is very skewed towards eurobonds.
 Peristiani and Santos (2008) report that, 10 years ago, it was cheaper to issue a bond in the US market, and that underwriting costs have declined over the decade.
 Eurobond costs, however, have fallen faster, eliminating the cost differential.